ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ### 1.3.2 LINCS (The Library of Integrated Network-Based Cellular Signatures)
 **Introduction**
-LINCS program is an initiative by NIH to create a network-based understanding of biology by cataloguing the gene expression as well as other cellular processes.
-When we expose cells to a variety of perturbating agents then it causes a change in gene expression as well as other cellular processes.Developing the network-based approach, it will enable a new understanding of health and disease through an integrative approach the will help to identify the patterns of common network and cellular responses across different types of tissues and cell in response to a broad range of perturbations.
+LINCS program is an initiative by NIH to create a network-based understanding of biology by cataloging the gene expression as well as other cellular processes.
+When we expose cells to a variety of perturbating agents then it causes a change in gene expression as well as other cellular processes.
+Developing the network-based approach, it will enable a new understanding of health and disease through an integrative approach the will help to identify the patterns of common network and cellular responses across different types of tissues and cell in response to a broad range of perturbations.

 **Types of Omics Datasets**
 - Microarray